gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Kerrem showed up as the last of them were sponging the sweat out of their armpits.
 "It's fate," he said, trying to find a bright side as always.
-"Sehdie, the bonescuttle, your oath...
-It's fate.
+"Sehdie, the bonescuttle, your oath…  It's fate.
 It has to be."

 "Well then three cheers for fate," I said sourly.
 I was doing slow drills, out, across, up, and back down, over and over again, watching the tip of my sword for